50.054 - Top-down recursive parsing using Parser Combinators

 Parser Combinator with Backtracking

-We consider implementing the naive top-down recursive parser in Haskell.
+We consider implementing the naive top-down recursive parser in Scala.

 Let's start with the simplest cases.
 Let's say we would like to write a parsing function that takes a list of lexical tokens and "consumes" a token, then return the rest.